 Josh Arment “HMIC”

-Josh Arment took the reigns and made the Aloha Monkey from a great tattoo shop into one of the greatest tattoo shops in first Minnesota, then eventually America.
-Tirelessly working harder to constantly improve his skills as well as making the Monkey into one of the tightest run ships in the industry, he has surrounded himself with a great crew and a constant flow of amazing tattooists from around the world to make sure that the people of Burnsville get the finest tattooing available to anyone, in an area that was formally known as 'nothing special' to tattooers who are now clamoring to come visit.
+Josh Arment took the reigns of the Aloha Monkey, transforming it from a great tattoo shop into one of the greatest tattoo shops, first in Minnesota, then eventually in all of North America.
+Tirelessly working harder to constantly improve his skills, as well as making the Monkey into one of the tightest run ships in the industry, he has surrounded himself with a great crew and a constant flow of amazing tattooists from around the world.
+His hard work and dedication has allowed “The Aloha Monkey” to grow from a shop in an area that was formerly known as ‘nothing special’ to a shop where tattooists are now clamoring to come visit.

 Josh Arment still keeps the Monkey in ship shape, bringing world-class tattooing to the Great State of Minnesota, proudly decorating the fathers, mothers, sons and daughters of the Gopher State.
 We look forward to ensuring that the traditions carried by Sailor Jerry and Mike Malone are still strong and continue to move forward.
 We invite you to join us at keeping Minnesota beautiful, and to get tattooed at The Aloha Monkey!